jesimone57/python-cheat-sheet/README.md

 </pre>

 ### Dictionary

+* Python's dictionaries are kind of hash table type.
+* They work like associative arrays or hashes found in Perl and consist of key-value pairs.
+* A dictionary key can be almost any Python type, but are usually numbers or strings.
+* Values, on the other hand, can be any arbitrary Python object including other dictionaries.

+* Dictionaries are enclosed by curly braces ({ })
+* Dictionary values can be assigned and accessed using square braces ([ ]).
+* Dictionaries have no concept of order among elements.

 <pre>
-# Python's dictionaries are kind of hash table type.
-# They work like associative arrays or hashes found in Perl and consist of key-value pairs.
-# A dictionary key can be almost any Python type, but are usually numbers or strings.
-# Values, on the other hand, can be any arbitrary Python object.

-# Dictionaries are enclosed by curly braces ({ }) and values can be assigned and accessed
-# using square braces ([]).
-# NOTE: Dictionaries have no concept of order among elements.

 # NOTE: Both keys and values can be variables.
 For example
 a=1
 b=2